JavierOramas/PNServer/readme.md

 The Web Managing interface is running with the server on the port 2357

 ## Licence
-MIT, you know, from the people, by the people and to the people
+MIT, you know, from the people, by the people and for the people